Ruby (programming language): Ruby 3

 Ruby 3.0.0 was released on Christmas Day in 2020.
-It is known as Ruby 3x3 which means that programs would run three times faster in Ruby 3.0 comparing to Ruby 2.0. and some had already implemented in intermediate releases on the road from 2 to 3.
+It is known as Ruby 3x3, which signifies that programs would run three times faster in Ruby 3.0 comparing to Ruby 2.0. and some had already implemented in intermediate releases on the road from 2 to 3.
 To achieve 3x3, Ruby 3 comes with MJIT, and later YJIT, Just-In-Time Compilers, to make programs faster, although they are described as experimental and remain disabled by default (enabled by flags at runtime).

 Another goal of Ruby 3.0 is to improve concurrency and two more utilities Fibre Scheduler, and experimental Ractor facilitate the goal.
 Ractor is light-weight and thread-safe as it is achieved by exchanging messages rather than shared objects.

 Ruby 3.0 introduces RBS language to describe the types of Ruby programs for static analysis.
 It is separated from general Ruby programs.

 There are some syntax enhancements and library changes in Ruby 3.0 as well.

-Ruby 3.1 was released on Christmas Day in 2021.
+Ruby 3.1 was released on 25 December 2021.
 It includes YJIT, a new, experimental, Just-In-Time Compiler developed by Shopify, to enhance the performance of real world business applications.
 A new debugger is also included.
 There are some syntax enhancements and other improvements in this release.
 Network libraries for FTP, SMTP, IMAP, and POP are moved from default gems to bundled gems.

-Ruby 3.2 was released on Christmas Day in 2022.
+Ruby 3.2 was released on 25 December 2022.
 It brings support for being run inside of a WebAssembly environment via a WASI interface.
 Regular expressions also receives some improvements, including a faster, memoized matching algorithm to protect against certain ReDoS attacks, and configurable timeouts for regular expression matching.
 Additional debugging and syntax features are also included in this release, which include syntax suggestion, as well as error highlighting.
 The MJIT compiler has been re-implemented as a standard library module, while the YJIT, a Rust-based JIT compiler now supports more architectures on Linux.

-Table of versions
+Ruby 3.3 was released on 25 December 2023.
+Ruby 3.3 introduces significant enhancements and performance improvements to the language.
+Key features include the introduction of the Prism parser for portable and maintainable parsing, the addition of the pure-Ruby JIT compiler RJIT, and major performance boosts in the YJIT compiler.
+Additionally, improvements in memory usage, the introduction of an M:N thread scheduler, and updates to the standard library contribute to a more efficient and developer-friendly Ruby ecosystem.

+Ruby 3.4 was released on 25 December 2024.
+Ruby 3.4 adds it block parameter reference, changes Prism as default parser, adds Happy Eyeballs Version 2 support to socket library, improves YJIT, adds modular Garbage Collector and so on.